-After their shock loss to Russia in the 2007 final, Spain were back with revenge and their first ever Eurobasket gold on their mind.
+After their shock loss to Russia in the 2007 final, Spain were back with revenge and their first-ever EuroBasket gold on their mind.

-When it mattered most, the Spaniards had found their rhythm, kicking out a previously undefeated French side around Tony Parker in the quarter-finals.
+When it mattered most, the Spaniards had found their rhythm, kicking out a previously undefeated French side built around Tony Parker in the quarter-finals.

-They would meet a youthful Serbian side, excellently coached by the legendary Dusan Ivkovic, who had decided to lead Serbia back to glory without a hose of star names such as Igor Rakocevic or Marko Jaric.
+They would meet a youthful Serbian side, excellently coached by the legendary Dusan Ivkovic, who had decided to lead Serbia back to glory without a host of star names such as Igor Rakocevic or Marko Jaric.